vpabjan/glass/README.md

 # Glass WM

 **Glass** is a lightweight X11 window manager written in C using Xlib.\
-It is designed to be simple, fast, and highly configurable.
+It is designed to be simple, fast, and highly configurable.\
+Check out the [Glass wiki](https://github.com/vpabjan/glass/wiki) for details.

 ---